Statistical Inference for Differentially Private Stochastic Gradient Descent: Randomized Stochastic Gradient Descent

 As shown in Example \ref{ex:ran.vs.seq}, unlike the cyclic rule, the asymptotic distribution of the estimator using the randomized rule is related to the iteration $T$.
 When the iteration satisfies $T=k\cdot n$ for a constant $k$, the asymptotic variance of the mean estimator using random draws depends on $k$.
-Especially when $k\to\infty$, the asymptotic distribution of $\bar{\theta}_{ran}$ satisfies $\sqrt{n}(\bar{\theta}_{ran}-\mu)\stackrel{d}{\to}N(0,\sigma^2)$ and is equal to the asymptotic distribution of the entire sample estimator.
-To analyze the estimators of general loss functions, we formulate the following regularity conditions.
+Especially when $k\to\infty$, the asymptotic distribution of $\bar{\theta}_{ran}$ satisfies $\sqrt{n}(\bar{\theta}_{ran}-\mu)\stackrel{d}{\to}N(0,\sigma^2)$ and is equal to the asymptotic distribution of the full sample estimator.
+We formulate the following regularity conditions.